coinranking/exchanges/README.md

 ### Adding an exchange

-1. Add a new driver
+1. Add a new driver (see the examples in the 'examples' folder)
+2. Add the driver alphabetically to drivers/index.js
-2. Add a new fixture
+3. Add a new fixture (use the record option of the CLI 'tickers' command)

 Single API calls are highly preferred.
 When adding an exchange be aware of the base and quote.